tjworks/tapdata-docs-en/docs/pipeline-tutorial/extract-array.md

    For more configuration introductions, see [Create Data Transform Task](../user-guide/data-pipeline/data-development/create-task.md).

-6. Click the middle Standard JS node and enter the following code in the script textbox on the right.
+6. Click the middle Standard JS node and enter the following code in the script text box on the right.

    ```js
    // Use the json2Map function to parse the settle_context field into an object and extract the pay_way_sums array value